-The Rishi is the same; the deity is AGNI; the metre, Trishtubh.
+The Rishi is the same ; the deity is AGNI ; the metre Trishfubh.

+Varga XXV1.

+1. MATARIŚWAN brought as a friend to BHRIGU,b the celebrated VAHNI, the illuminator of sacrifices, the careful protector (of his votaries), the swift-moving messenger (of the gods), the offspring of two parents, $\circ$ (to be to him), as it were, a precious treasure.

+2. Both (gods and men)d are the worshippers of

+a These are Vaidik names; Satavani is so called as the offerer of a hundred, i. e. numerous, sacrifices; his son has the patronymic Satavaneya.

+b The wind brought Agni to the sage Bhrigu, as a friend (rdi); some translate it, a son, as in the text, rdim bhrigunam,-the son of the Bhrigus.
+The more modern Sanscrit confirms the first sense, as, although it has lost the original simple term, it preserves it in the compound ardii, an enemy, one not (a) a friend (rdii), an unfriend.

+c As before; either of heaven and earth, or of the two pieces of wood.

-- 1. MATARISHWAN brought, as a friend, to BHRIGU, the celebrated VAHNI, the illuminator of sacrifices, the careful protector (of his votaries), the swift-moving messenger (of the gods), the offspring of two parents, (to be to him), as it were, a precious treasure. - 2.
-Both (gods and men) are the worshippers of this ruler; those who are to be desired (the gods), and those who are mortal, bearing oblations; for this venerable invoker (of the gods), the lord of men, and distributor (of desired benefits), was placed by the officiating priests (upon the altar), before the sun was in the sky. - 3.
-May our newest celebration come before that AGNI, who is sweet-tongued, and is to be engendered in the heart; whom men, the descendants of MANU, sacrificing and presenting oblations to him, beget in the time of battle. - 4.
-AGNI, the desirable, the purifying, the giver of dwellings, the excellent, the invoker (of the gods), has been placed (upon the altar) among men: may he be inimical (to our foes), the protector of (our) dwellings, and the guardian of the treasures in (this) mansion.
+d The text has only ubhayásah, the both, which the Scholiast explains either gods and men, or the ministering priests and their employer the Yajamána.
+The same authority would repeat the phrase, gods and men, as the sense of the text Ušijo ye cha martáh, explaining the first by kámayamána deváh,-those who are to be wished for, the gods; he also proposes as an alternative for ušijah, medhávinah, wise, or the priests, and for mortals, the yajamánas. this ruler; those who are to be desired (the gods), and those who are mortal, bearing oblations; for this venerable invoker (of the gods), the lord of men, and distributor (of desired benefits), was placed by the officiating priests (upon the altar), before the sun was in the sky.a

+3. May our newest celebrationb come before that AGNI, who is sweet-tongued, and is to be engendered in the heart;c whom men, the descendants of MANU, sacrificing and presenting oblations to him, beget in the time of battle.d c Agni, it is said, is engendered of air; but that air is the vital air, or breath, and Agni therefore is said to be produced in the heart, or in the interior of the human body.

+4. AGNI, the desirable, the purifying, the giver of dwellings, the excellent, the invoker (of the gods), has been placed (upon the altar) among men: may he be inimical (to our foes), the protector of (our) dwellings, and the guardian of the treasures in (this) mansion.

-5. We, born of the race of GOTAMA, praise thee, AGNI, with acceptable (hymna), as the lord of riches: rubbing thee, the bearer of oblations, (as a rider rubs down), a horse: may he who has acquired wealth by sacred rites, come hither quickly in the morning.
+5. We, born of the race of GOTAMA, praise thee, AGNI, with acceptable (hymns), as the lord of riches: rubbing thee, the bearer of oblations, (as a rider rubs down) a horse:o may he who has acquired d In order to make burnt-offerings to secure success.